veritrans/veritrans-android/uiflow/DIRECTCC.md

 billingUserAddress.setAddressType(Constants.ADDRESS_TYPE_BILLING);
 userAddresses.add(billingUserAddress);

-// Or you can user type Constants.ADDRESS_TYPE_BOTH
 // if shipping address is same billing address
+// you can user type Constants.ADDRESS_TYPE_BOTH
-// if you use this, skip initiate shipping and billing address above UserAddress userAddress = new UserAddress();
+// NOTE: if you use this, skip initiate shipping and billing address above UserAddress userAddress = new UserAddress();
 userAddress.setAddress(billingAddress);
 userAddress.setCity(billingCity);